letsconnectvpn/lc-daemon/README.md

 management port concurrently.
 It doesn't have to do one after the other as is currently the case.
 This may improve performance.

-We can use TLS with a daemon.
-Go makes this easy to do securely (hopefully).
+We can use TLS with the daemon and require TLS client certificate authentication.

 The parsing of the OpenVPN "legacy" protocol and merging of the information can be done by the daemon.